chromium/crashpad/handler/crashpad_handler.md

    library, typically in response to a user requesting this behavior.
 If this option is not specified, this program will behave as if uploads are disabled.

+ * **--use-cros-crash-reporter**

+   Causes crash reports to be passed via an in-memory file to `/sbin/crash_reporter` instead of storing them in the database.
+The database is still used for Crashpad settings.
+This option is only valid on Chromium OS.

  * **--help**

    Display help and exit.